eatthoselemons/vimrc/README.md

 Navagate to `~/.vim/bundle/youcompleteme/` and run `$./install.py --js-completer --clang-completer`

 It will compile YouCompleteMe and a few other modules but once it is done you should be all good to go!

+# Basic Keybinds

+The main keybind that I added is to map `jk` to `Esc` so that my fingers don't have to leave the home row to esc insert mode

+I also made capital `h` and `l` move the beginning and end of the line respectively

+Capital `j` and `k` map to move 10 lines up or down

+<space>c starts a comment on python and javascript files